CC-MNNIT/proxy-settings/lan/README.md

 <img src="l4.jpeg">
 </p>

-> Note - These Settings apply only to Tagore hostel.
+>> Note: These settings apply to Tagore hostel.
+Other hostels have DHCP support, but static IP configuration might be needed sometimes if IP conflict occurs.

 <hr>